 Depreciation & Amortization

-Depreciation calculates the decreasing value of tangible physical assets over time (e.g., equipment, vehicles, buildings, etc.).
+Depreciation calculates the decreasing value of tangible physical assets or capital expenditures over time (e.g., equipment, vehicles, buildings, etc.).
 Amortization is a way to account for the expenses of non-tangible assets like intellectual property, like patents and copyrights.

 Depreciation and amortization are added back to earnings because they are non-cash expenses.
 As such, they don’t necessarily reflect on a company’s overall performance or profitability.